ionutbortis/easy-dotfiles/README.md

 cd ~/easy-dotfiles && ./scripts/git/setup.sh
 ```

-Follow the git [setup script](./scripts/git/setup.sh) instructions, use the sample data when prompted and choose to push your configuration at the end.
+Follow the git setup script instructions, use the sample data when prompted and choose to push your configuration at the end.

 You will now have a properly configured installation of **`easy-dotfiles`** and can start using its awesomeness :tada:

-Go [here](#experience-some-magic) to follow instructions on how to install sample apps and import configurations.
+Go [here](#experience-some-magic) to follow instructions on how to install sample apps, extensions and import configurations.